jflamy/owlcms4/docs/Heroku_Install_Linux.md

-# Install and configure the deployment tools (Mac OS / Linux)
+# Install the Heroku deployment tools (Mac OS / Linux)

 The following tools are required to install or update OWLCMS4 on the cloud.  <u>This process is only required once</u>.